canaria3406/hoyolab-auto-sign/README.md

 ];
 ```

 > HoYoLAB has changed the rules for tokens on July 2023, switching from the previous "ltoken" and "ltuid" to "ltoken_v2" and "ltuid_v2".

-Please log out from HoYoLAB using your browser, then log in again, and use [getToken.js](https://github.com/canaria3406/hoyolab-auto-sign/blob/main/src/getToken.js) to obtain the new token for Google Apps Script.
+> [!IMPORTANT]
+> HoYoLAB has changed the cookie to HttpOnly cookie.
+It is no longer possible to read the cookies by using the getToken.js code.
+> Please use the method of manually copying the cookie to obtain the ltoken_v2 and ltuid_v2.

 <details>
 <summary><b>HoYoLAB settings</b></summary>